jcottam/html-metadata/README.md

 - Developed using TypeScript to ensure robust type safety.
 - Simple integration into web applications for hassle-free implementation.
 - Comprehensive support for error handling and customization options.

+Please report bugs by [filing an issue](https://github.com/jcottam/html-metadata/issues).
+Contribute to the project by following the guidelines outlined in the [contributing](#contributing) section.

 ## Installation